ray155093/azure-docs.zh-tw/articles/remoteapp/remoteapp-tutorial-arawithpowershell.md

 <properties
-   pageTitle="將 PowerShell Cmdlet 搭配 Azure RemoteApp 使用 | Microsoft Azure" description="了解如何在 Azure RemoteApp 中使用 Windows PowerShell Cmdlet。" services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Use PowerShell cmdlets with Azure RemoteApp | Microsoft Azure" description="Learn how to use Windows PowerShell cmdlets in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"